Contingency plan: Definition, examples & how to create

 • A comprehensive communication strategy with internal and external stakeholders to provide clear, timely information flow during crises like brand reputation threats or legal challenges.

-While severe earthquakes aren’t particularly common, being unprepared when “the big one” strikes could prove to be catastrophic.
-This is why governments and businesses in regions prone to earthquakes create preparedness initiatives and contingency plans.
+While severe earthquakes aren't particularly common, being unprepared when "the big one" strikes can be catastrophic.
+This is why governments and businesses in earthquake-prone regions create preparedness initiatives and contingency plans.

-A government contingency plan for an earthquake could include things like:
+A government contingency plan for an earthquake could include:

 • Ways to educate the public on how to respond when an earthquake hits